Santa Paula Hospital: History

 Santa Paula Memorial Hospital was founded in 1961 and was built entirely with community donations.

-Closure and re-opening

 On December 26, 2003, after years of financial trouble, Santa Paula Memorial Hospital filed Chapter 11 bankruptcy and was forced to close.
 The County of Ventura purchased the hospital in September 2005 for $2.75 million.
 After spending $4.5 million on renovations and repairs, the hospital was reopened on July 13, 2006.
-The hospital has been performing well financially since then.
+The hospital performed well financially.

 Three years after reopening, the hospital was noted to be successful.
+The hospital building will not meet 2030 state seismic safety requirements.